Make no mistake – photography is an art form. It is a creative endeavor and it cannot be broken down into analytical numbers or geometric shapes.

 It is amazing to think about, but the Rule of Thirds was first recorded way back in the early 1800s.
 Yes, that is before there were mirrorless cameras.
 The Rule of Thirds is simply a guideline to help photographers place important elements in a frame.
 Generally, a grid is overlaid across the frame (horizontally or vertically).
 The grid contains two horizontal and two vertical lines, spaced evenly.
 The idea is to place elements where the two lines intersect.
 This helps visual flow in your image, but also provides energy and tension, which help lead the eye and strengthen the composition itself.

 The Rule of Thirds has become so popular as a compositional technique that most cameras even have a grid overlay in Live View or via the EVF that includes a Rule of Thirds view.

 I like to think of the Rule of Thirds as a suggestion, not a rule.
-If you think of it as a rule, you can become singular and fixated on adapting every single composition to the ‘rule’.
+If you think of it, as a rule, you can become singular and fixated on adapting every single composition to the ‘rule’.
 That kills creativity.

 An easy way to apply the Rule of Thirds is by using what I call ‘anchors’.
 Anchors help with edge control and create some really nice lines in your composition.
-I think about it like this – using the Rule of Thirds, place an element on one of the bottom corner intersect lines, while placing your focal point on the opposite intersect in the top of the frame.
+I think about it like this – using the Rule of Thirds, place an element on one of the bottom corners intersect lines, while placing your focal point on the opposite intersect in the top of the frame.
 Doing this creates great flow in your image and connects your important elements to your focal point.